Deathspike/sonarr-monitor-specials/README.md

 ## How

 This tool scans your Sonarr library on a schedule and checks each special's runtime.
 When it's at least half the length of a normal episode, it's marked as monitored so it appears as _missing_.
-From there, you choose whether to grab it or unmonitor it, and the tool will never change that choice.
+From there, you choose whether to grab it or unmonitor it, and this tool will never change that choice.
 This simple heuristic surfaces OVAs, movies, and other story-relevant extras while skipping most of the fluff.
 Sure, it's not perfect and might still flag a few you don't care about, but it's a far better trade-off than Sonarr's default all-or-nothing approach.

 ## Installation